-Regular maintenance, as required by the lease, will reduce the likelihood of severe structural degradation or dislodgement.
-Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to effects of climate change, including sea-level rise.
+Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
+Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to effects of climate change, including sea-level rise.